japila-books/spark-sql-internals/docs/expressions/ListQuery.md

 # ListQuery Subquery Expression

-`ListQuery` is a link:spark-sql-Expression-SubqueryExpression.adoc[SubqueryExpression] that represents SQL's link:spark-sql-AstBuilder.adoc#withPredicate[IN predicate with a subquery], e.g. `NOT?
+`ListQuery` is a spark-sql-Expression-SubqueryExpression.md[SubqueryExpression] that represents SQL's spark-sql-AstBuilder.md#withPredicate[IN predicate with a subquery], e.g. `NOT?
 IN '(' query ')'`.

 [[Unevaluable]]
-`ListQuery` link:expressions/Expression.md#Unevaluable[cannot be evaluated] and produce a value given an internal row.
+`ListQuery` expressions/Expression.md#Unevaluable[cannot be evaluated] and produce a value given an internal row.

 [[resolved]]
-`ListQuery` is link:spark-sql-Expression-SubqueryExpression.adoc#resolved[resolved] when:
+`ListQuery` is spark-sql-Expression-SubqueryExpression.md#resolved[resolved] when:

-. link:expressions/Expression.md#childrenResolved[Children are resolved]
+. expressions/Expression.md#childrenResolved[Children are resolved]

-. <<plan, Subquery logical plan>> is link:spark-sql-LogicalPlan.adoc#resolved[resolved]
+. <<plan, Subquery logical plan>> is spark-sql-LogicalPlan.md#resolved[resolved]

 .
 There is at least one <<childOutputs, child output attribute>>